Public Welfare Expenditures

 - How and why does spending differ across states?

-Nearly all (96 percent) public welfare spending went toward operational costs in 2017, including payments to Medicaid providers, payments to nonprofits or other private providers of public services for low-income beneficiaries, and program administration.
-The largest slice of operational costs were vendor payments for medical care, which totaled $544 billion dollars in 2017 (81 percent of all state and local public welfare spending).
+Nearly all (96 percent) public welfare spending went toward operational costs in 2018, including payments to Medicaid providers, payments to nonprofits or other private providers of public services for low-income beneficiaries, and program administration.
+The largest slice of operational costs were vendor payments for medical care, which totaled $584 billion dollars in 2018, or 81 percent of all state and local public welfare spending.

-Nationally, 91 percent of direct spending on public welfare occurred at the state level.
-In 37 states, local spending accounted for less than 5 percent of total direct general expenditures on public welfare.
-In all 50 states, local spending accounted for less than 20 percent.
-In 2017, the highest percentage of direct public welfare spending at the local spending was in New York (17 percent), Wisconsin (17 percent), and California (16 percent).
-For example, in California, counties administer many public welfare programs, including TANF and Medicaid.
+In fact, 92 percent of direct spending on public welfare occurred at the state level in 2018.
+In 37 states, local spending on public welfare accounted for less than 5 percent of total state and local public welfare spending, and in no state did local spending account for more than 20 percent.
+In 2018, the highest percentage of direct public welfare spending at the local level was in Wisconsin (18 percent), New York (17 percent), and California (15 percent).
+For example, in California, counties administer many public welfare programs, including Medicaid and TANF.

+Over this period, public welfare spending as a share of state and local direct general spending has increased from 13 percent to 22 percent.
 Census does not provide data specifically on Medicaid spending.
-The National Association of State Budget Officers (NASBO) estimates that in fiscal year 2019 Medicaid alone accounted for nearly 29 percent of total state spending—up from 20 percent in 2008
+The National Association of State Budget Officers (NASBO) estimates Medicaid’s share of total state spending increased from 20 percent in 2008 to 29 percent in 2020.

 Public welfare spending goes to a range of programs, many of which determine eligibility according to federal rules based on individual or family income.
-Within these rules, states make determinations about who can access different programs.
+Within these rules, states make determinations about who can access different programs and how generous the programs are.
 States also have varying rates of take-up of public welfare programs among eligible populations.
 And states can take actions that make it easier or more difficult for people to access benefits.

 Per capita spending, however, is an incomplete metric because it doesn’t provide any information about a state’s demographics, policy decisions, administrative procedures, or residents’ choices.
 States with high rates of Medicaid spending per capita, for example, tend to have shares of Medicaid enrollees who are elderly or disabled that are higher than the national average.
 The elderly and adults with disabilities account for roughly two-thirds of Medicaid spending even though they constitute a small fraction of total recipients.4

-Many programs, like Medicaid, have federal rules regarding eligibility.
-But even with Medicaid, states can apply for waivers to alter the design of the program.
 One other factor influencing public welfare spending is Medicaid expansion under the Affordable Care Act (ACA).
 Following a 2012 Supreme Court decision, states were given the choice to either expand Medicaid coverage with new federal funding or retain pre-ACA eligibility levels.
 This has led to changes in Medicaid spending and related outcomes across states.
-As of January 2020, 36 states and the District of Columbia had accepted Medicaid expansion funds.
+As of May 2021, 38 states and the District of Columbia had accepted Medicaid expansion funds.

 Interactive Data Tools